 Every quarter, 5% of total yogdaan received goes to one or more verified goshalas in India — registered cow-shelters that care for abandoned, injured, or non-productive cattle.
 If you wish to know which goshalas received contributions, simply write to us at hello@sumeeran.com and we'll share the details and receipts privately.

 You can pause anytime by replying "pause" — for a day, a week, a month.
 Many subscribers pause during travel or fasts.
-The streak doesn't reset; it just waits for you.
+Your place simply waits for you — message “resume” when you're ready.

 Your name, WhatsApp number, and chosen deity are stored only to send your daily message.
 We never sell, share, or use it for ads.
 Cancel and we delete everything within 7 days.
 Full details in our privacy policy.

 On day 8, we send a yogdaan link via WhatsApp.
 UPI, card, or netbanking — pick what suits.
-There is no auto-debit.
 Your yogdaan covers exactly the period you pay for (one month or one year).
 When that period ends, you choose whether to renew or not.
-We never charge you automatically.
 Details in our yogdaan policy.